ord4/RationalProject/README.md

    - Constructor that accepts int and intializes rational number to num/1
    - Constructor to take numerator and demoninator (simplify and rewrite negative if needed)
    - Overload == and != to compare rational operators
-   - Overload comparison operators so the rational numbers can be ordered
+   - Overload comparison operators to return T/F on rational numbers
    - Overload mathematical operators to operate on rational numbers

+- Additional Member Functions:
+   - Set numerator/set denominator
+   - Return rational number

+######Questions
+1. What do the helper functions do?